Skip to main content

 • grinding

-Players find the grinding aspect of the game tedious and repetitive, often feeling like a chore rather than a rewarding experience.
-This can hinder their ability to fully appreciate the game's offerings.
+Players find the grinding aspect of the game to be tedious and repetitive, often feeling like a chore rather than a rewarding experience.
+This detracts from their ability to fully appreciate the game's offerings.

 • “Gameplay feels tedious after a few rounds.”